-Name Title Principal activities outside the Issuer Mr. Luis Deulofeu Fuguet Deputy CEO Member of the Board of Sanef and president of HIT (Holding d'Infrastructures de Transport) Mr. Alexandre Mestre Molins Chief Commercial Officer N/A Mr. Antoni Brunet Mauri Corporate and Public Affairs Director Member of the Plenary Committee of the Chamber of Commerce, Member of the Economic Policy Table of the before mentioned Chamber and also Member of the Plenary Committee of the Chamber of Spain.
+Name Title Principal activities outside the Issuer Mr. Luis Deulofeu Fuguet Deputy CEO Member of the Board of Sanef and president of HIT (Holding d'Infrastructures de Transport) Mr. Alexandre Mestre Molins General Manager of Global Business President of TowerCo Mr. Antoni Brunet Mauri Corporate and Public Affairs Director Member of the Plenary Committee of the Chamber of Commerce, Member of the Economic Policy Table of the before mentioned Chamber and also

+Name Title Principal activities outside the Issuer Member of the Plenary Committee of the Chambe of Spain.
 Mr. Javier Martí de Veses Estades General Secretary Member of the Advisory Board of Telecommunications of the Ministry of Telecommunications and Information.
-Mr. José Manuel Aisa Mancho Chief Financial Officer N/A Ms. Rosa Piñol Raurich Chief Resources Officer N/A Mr. Daniel Fernández Capo Chief Business Operating Officer N/A
+Mr. José Manuel Aisa Mancho Chief Financial Officer and Corporate Development Director N/A Mr. Alberto López Prior Resources & Transformation Director N/A Mr. Daniel Fernández Capo Global Operations Director N/A